 Wheelbase Length

-Giant markets the Contend 3 as an endurance bike, but it definitely has a nimble ride in its rearview mirror with its shorter wheelbase length typical of a road model.
-The other rides including the FX 7.2 at 1057mm approach the level of a touring bike for greater comfort on long hauls.
+Giant markets the Contend 3 as an endurance bike, but it also has a shorter wheelbase length typical of a road model.
+The other rides, including the FX 7.2 at 1057mm, approach the level of a touring bike for greater comfort on long hauls.
 That’s where you need to consider how important speed is to you—especially if you are running late often on your commute to work.

 Chainstay Length